 This CLE webinar will provide estate planners with a comprehensive and practical guide to structuring nonjudicial settlement agreements (NJSAs) as a tool for modifying irrevocable trusts in states that have adopted the Uniform Trust Code or have NJSA statutes.
 The panel will discuss what modifications these settlement agreements can and cannot implement and will offer useful guidance to properly structure NJSA "wrapper" provisions that will withstand IRS scrutiny.

 - Prohibition against modifying "material provision" of trust

-- What terms may be modified by binding NJSAs
+- Terms that may be modified by binding NJSAs

 - Other NJSA statutory provisions and variances from UTC model